 Start Date Actions Completion Date Responsibility Resource 3.
 2016 Review of the 2015 and 2016 IESBA Handbook changes and modifications, in order to incorporate such matters within the new IMCP Code of Ethics 11th Edition.
 Asimismo, se modificará y adaptará la estructura y contenido de la Parte D, para presentarlo de forma consistente con el resto del Código.
 2018 IMCP's Legislative VP IMCP's Ethics Commission 4.
 2017 Review/additions of the current Table of Equivalent Terms (ToE) with the purpose of including it in the next printing / edition of the current 11 th Edition of the IMCP Code of Ethics.
 2018 IMCP's Legislative VP IMCP's Ethics Commission 5.
 2018 Review of the International Code of Ethics for Professional Accountants with the purpose of including it in the next printing / edition of the current 12 th Edition of the IMCP Code of Ethics.
-2019 IMCP's Legislative VP IMCP's Ethics Commission
+2019 IMCP's Legislative VP IMCP's Ethics Commission 6.
+2022 We are in the process of implementing a training program with which we hope to standardize and expand the transmission of knowledge and updating of the Code 2023 IMCP's Legislative VP IMCP's Ethics Commission 7.
+2022 Review of the adjustments and additions to the IESBA Manual for the years 2020, 2021 and 2022 2023 IMCP's Legislative VP IMCP's Ethics Commission

-Action Plan Subject: SMO 5-International Public Sector Accounting Standards and Other Pronouncements Issued by the IPSASB Action Plan Objective: Continue to use best endeavors to promote use of IPSASs
+Action Plan Subject: Action Plan Objective:

+SMO 5-International Public Sector Accounting Standards and Other Pronouncements Issued by the IPSASB

+Continue to use best endeavors to promote use of IPSASs